-Eastern Europe seems like the place to travel at in the next years and there are always new reason that arise in the favour of this area.
-First of all, you can enjoy amazing cultures at a budget friendly price that will allow you to experience more for less money.
-You will discover unique cuisines, traditions and landscapes along the way mixed with modern influences.
-A great aspect about Eastern Europeans is that they tend to keep in touch with their history rather than erase it in the name of a contemporaneous lifestyle.
-So, you will get the chance to visit places that are even hundreds of years old!
-This part of the globe is the best combination between fun and valuable, cultural sites that you simply can’t miss.
-And the following cities are “le crème de la crème” when it comes to Eastern Europe destinations!
-So, definitely consider these places before booking your next flight!
+Eastern Europe seems like the place to travel at in the next years and there is always a new reason that arises in the favor of this area.
+First of all, you can enjoy amazing cultures at a budget-friendly price that will allow you to experience more for less money.
+You will discover unique cuisines, traditions, and landscapes along the way mixed with modern influences.

 You can also check this great backpacking guide for Eastern Europe.